 Susceptibility to Infection in cats

-Susceptibility to infection in cats refers to an increased susceptibility to infectious diseases caused by bacteria, viruses, fungi, or parasites.
-This susceptibility manifests as more frequent or more severe infections than in healthy cats.
+Susceptibility to infection in cats refers to an increased vulnerability to infectious diseases caused by bacteria, viruses, fungi, or parasites.
+This susceptibility manifests as more frequent or severe infections than in healthy cats.

 Can Occur with the Following Diseases: